sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 I used a small Node.js script with `@supabase/supabase-js`, the project URL, and the anon public key.

-The script signs in as the test user and runs:
+The script signs in as the test user and then runs:

 ```ts
 const { data, error } = await supabase